SciCompMod/memilio/cpp/memilio/io/README.md

 To set the value of a parameter from the command line, first type the corresponding parameter option (see --help), followed by the value that should be assigned (reference --print_option).
 Values are given as a Json value corresponding to the Type of the parameter.
 Note that some characters may need to be escaped or quoted.
 For example, the Json string `"some string"` must be entered as `\"some string\"` or `'"some string"'`.

-## Working with the History Object
+## Working with the History object

-The History Object is providing a way to save data throughout the simulation process.
+The History object provides a way to save data throughout the simulation process.
 It offers an interface where users can define the data to be saved from a given object using Loggers and the method of saving it using Writers.
-Afterward, the user can access this data from the History Object and manipulate it.
+Afterward, the user can access this data from the History object and manipulate it.
 For a basic Logger use case, refer to [this example](../../examples/history.cpp).
 For an example demonstrating using a Logger in the ABM, refer to [this example](../../examples/abm_history_example.cpp).

 ### Loggers